 How to dress as a minimalist?

-I like to use the acronym K.I.S.S, meaning Keep It Simple Savi (but you can replace ‘Savi’ with Silly or Style).
-You can do a lot with the right staple items.
-More items doesn’t mean more stylish.
-Quite the opposite when it comes to minimalism.
-A well-curated wardrobe contains items that can be paired, mixed, and matched in many ways but the overall structure is the same.
+A well-curated wardrobe contains items that can be paired, mixed, and matched in many ways, but the overall structure is the same.
 Top, bottoms, footwear, layer (or layers depending on the temperature).
 The focus is on the beauty of basic ensembles rather than on big brands and prints showing off.
 This appreciates the outfit as a whole, over the individual pieces.

 What are the best minimalist fashion brands, and where can I buy minimalist clothes online?